 According to Harold George Scott, Ph.D., Board Certified Entomologist, "Resistance is a reflection of populations undergoing selection to produce survival of the fittest.
 Resistance does not occur all at once.
 It develops over time in louse populations, so, in any particular location, both resistant and nonresistant populations may exist.
 This can cause much confusion, because pediculicides that work one day fail to work the next."
 Therefore, relying on pediculicides alone may fail to eliminate head lice.

-We strive to offer our customers safe, non-toxic lice treatment options to get rid of both lice and nits without the use of potentially harmful over-the-counter or prescription products.
+We strive to offer our customers safe, non-toxic professional lice removal services to get rid of both lice and nits without the use of potentially harmful over-the-counter or prescription products.
 Call (800) 319-8751 to get rid of lice today!